leesangjun1903/NLP-and-Audio/LLM/readme.md

 - Scaling LLM Test-Time Compute Optimally can be More Effective than Scaling Model Parameters | 2024 · 1002회 인용
 - Gemma 3 Technical Report | 2025 · 718회 인용
 - Let's Verify Step by Step | 2023 · 2011회 인용
 - FAPO: Flawed-Aware Policy Optimization for Efficient and Reliable Reasoning
+- DR Tulu: Reinforcement Learning with Evolving Rubrics for Deep Research

 ## Agent